wp-plugins/shortcode/readme.txt

 == Changelog ==

+- 0.5.8: Added three new shortcodes for the length of the shortest post, name (title) of shortest post, and the number of days since the first post (grouped by thousands and separated with a comma sign)
 - 0.5.7: Added new shortcode: totalwords counts the total number of words in published posts
 - 0.5.6: Removed unnecessary code and added new shortcode: photosingallery
 - 0.5.5: Added two new shortcodes: future posts & draft posts